Highlights of History from The Whitehorse Star, 1960-1969

 - April 24, 1967: Yukon Commissioner James Smith officially opens the new Ross River school on April 20.

-- May 4, 1967: The first open pit mine in the Yukon goes in operation as of May 1.
+- May 4, 1967: The first open pit mine in the Yukon, the New Imperial Mines copper mine at Whitehorse, went on three-shift continuous operation on May 1st.

-- May 11 - June 19, 1967: The first shipment of copper concentrate leaves the New Imperial copper mine near Whitehorse on May 11.
-On June 16, President Arnold Pitt declares New Imperial Mines near Whitehorse officially open.
+- May 11: The first shipment of copper concentrate leaves the New Imperial copper mine near Whitehorse on May 11.

 - May 11, 1967: National Museum scientists uncover the oldest evidence of man yet found in the Canadian north.
 The discovery of prehistoric bones in the Old Crow river flats indicate early man may have lived in the Yukon as long as 40,000 years ago.

 - May 29, 1967: Princess Alexandra and her husband, Hon.
 Angus Ogilvie, visit Whitehorse on May 28.
-They plant a new tree at F.H.
+They planted a new tree at F.H.
 Collins school and open the new MacBride Museum.

-- June 5, 1967: The Ferry 'George Black' arrives by road in Whitehorse and is assembled for the trip down the Yukon river to Dawson City where it will ferry vehicles across the river including trucks loaded with asbestos from the Clinton Creek Mine.
+- June 5, 1967: The Ferry 'George Black' was launched at Whitehorse on June 3rd.
+It arrived by road and was assembled for the trip down the Yukon river to Dawson City where it will ferry vehicles across the river including trucks loaded with asbestos from the Clinton Creek Mine.

 - June 5, 1967: A government contract is awarded for surveying a route that could mean a highway between the Pacific and Arctic Oceans.
 The road would lead from east of Dawson City to Fort MacPherson.